Meet Our Team

 CIEDAR Lead

-Dr. Kimberly R. Huyser is an associate professor of sociology at the University of British Columbia.
+Dr. Kimberly R. Huyser is a Professor of Sociology at the University of British Columbia.
 She is an enrolled member of the Navajo Nation and grew up on the Navajo reservation in Arizona, USA.
 The central intellectual motivation driving her research agenda is to gain a deeper understanding of the social conditions that undermine health, as well as to identify the cultural and social resources leveraged by racial and ethnic groups in order to further their individual and collective health and well-being.

 Tamara Chavez